Product Backlog Breakdown Strategies

 Article Thumbnail

-Based on the Scrum Guide, a Product Backlog is an up-and-coming, systematic list of what is required for improving the quality of a product.
+Based on the Scrum Guide, a Product Backlog is an up-and-coming, systematic list of what is required to improve the quality of a product.
 Scrum team members know that a Product Backlog is the single source of work to do.

 Items in the Product Backlog list that the Scrum Team can do within a single sprint are considered prepared for selection in a Sprint Planning Event.
 After refining activities, they achieve a level of transparency.
-Product Backlog breakdown otherwise called Product Backlog refinement involves breaking down and further defining the items in the Product Backlog into smaller and more precise items.
-This work is done by Scrum teams regularly for the addition of details like size, order and description.
+Product Backlog breakdown, or Product Backlog refinement, involves breaking down and further defining the items in the Product Backlog into smaller and more precise items.
+Scrum teams regularly do this work to add details like size, order, and description.
 However, the attributes generally differ based on the niche of work.

-The sizing of items in the Product Backlog is taken care of by developers, who will be handling the actual work.
-In this process, the product owner might influence the developers.
-The product owner might do this by aiding the development team with understanding and selecting trade-offs.
+Developers, handling the actual work, size items in the product backlog.
+In this process, the product owner might influence the developers by helping the development team understand and select trade-offs.
 In some instances, many Scrum teams work on the same product.
-Even in this case, a single Product Backlog is used for explaining the forthcoming work on the product.
+Even in this case, a single product backlog explains how the forthcoming product will work.

 Why and When to Breakdown Product Backlog?

 We are here to provide you with details about different Product Backlog breakdown strategies.
-However, it is better to first understand why and when Product Backlog breaking becomes essential.
+However, it is better to understand why and when product backlog breaking becomes essential.

 In general, it is hard to predict software development.
-Some items in the Product Backlog will need more effort as compared to what is expected.
-But, some items need less effort and time.
-Let us consider that the work for a sprint has only a few large items.
-In this case, even if a single item is underestimated, it can have an impact on the entire sprint.
+Some items in the Product Backlog will require more effort than expected, but some require less effort and time.
+Let us consider that a sprint's work has only a few large items.
+In this case, even if a single item is underestimated, it can impact the entire sprint.

 As larger items tend to be harder to evaluate and understand, the possibility of a failed sprint will increase further.
 To avoid this situation, experienced Scrum Teams often recommend spending effort and time to break down larger items in the Product Backlog into smaller stories.
 At times, they do this breaking down at the time of planning a new sprint.
-However, with experience, they learn that this breaking down of items in the Product Backlog should be an ongoing process.
-Only then, sprints and sprint planning will move on without any issues.
+However, with experience, they learned that this breakdown of items in the product backlog should be an ongoing process.
+Only then will sprints and sprint planning move on without any issues.

 As and when a sprint is fast-approaching, the Scrum team will begin breaking down the Product Backlog for the next sprint.
 However, the team will do it in a “just-in-time” manner.
-Scrum teams do this to make sure that they can spend increasingly lesser time on sprints in the near future.
+Scrum teams do this to make sure that they can spend increasingly less time on sprints soon.

 Breaking down Product Backlog is important as it improves shared understanding.
 It even helps product owners with work prioritization.
 However, it is not easy to do breakdown a Product Backlog.
 It needs a lot of practice.
 However, experts in the Agile community like Mike Cohn, Richard Lawrence, and Dean Leffingwell have devised many useful strategies to break down work into tiny pieces.